Big Brother & the Holding Company (album): Release and reception

 The album was released by Mainstream Records in August 1967, shortly after the band's major success at the Monterey Pop Festival.
+The front cover artwork was designed by Jack Lonshein, while the back cover design was by Dennis Nolan.
 Two tracks, "Coo Coo" and "The Last Time", were released separately as a single, while the tracks from the previous single, "Blindman" and "All Is Loneliness", were added to the remaining eight tracks.
 When Columbia took over the band's contract and re-released the album, they included "Coo Coo" and "The Last Time", and put "featuring Janis Joplin" on the cover.
 The album has been reissued in various formats several times since 1967.

-The album was a minor success, peaking at number 60 and almost producing a Top 40 hit with the song "Down on Me".
+The album was a minor success, peaking at number 60 and almost producing a Top 40 hit a year later (after the success of Cheap Thrills) with the song "Down on Me".
 In a retrospective review for Allmusic, Joe Viglione feels the production by Bob Shad is weak, though the material and the performances are respectable.